Deadly program resourcing slipups – and what you can do about them

 Where a program flop is born

 How companies assign resources to business-critical programs is a never-ending problem.
 And there are good reasons for this including optimism bias and strategic misrepresentation.
-But ‘resources’ are not taken as seriously as they should be when setting completion targets.
+But resources are often not taken as seriously as they should be when setting completion targets.

 Not many – because the work is not the same.
 It’s rare to find any comparable past situations; the work is new and different.

-First-cut plans are always built on thousands of unproven assumptions – which will take months to confirm.
+First-cut plans are always built on unproven assumptions – which will take months to confirm.
 Against this background, it’s hard to be precise about future demand for program resources.

 Program resourcing matters